Frogmouth/jQuery.Wishlist/README.md

 ---------------------

 - Create the plugin Core 1.x Beta Versione
+- Core Code completely refactored for version 1.2.1
+- Correct the syntax bug of min version (now is 100% working)

 This is a beta version, developed for future needs.
 There are a lot of things to do, such as: